juliazschwartz/ranking-api/README.md

 <img src="https://github.com/juliazschwartz/ranking-api/blob/main/1.jpeg" width="700">
 </img>

 <span>Now you are ready to make the CRUD operations in API.
 I recommend using Postman for it.
+For that, type "http://localhost/api/" in the URL field ("localhost" can be replaced by your local IP ).
 It will look like this:
 <br>
 <img src= "https://github.com/juliazschwartz/ranking-api/blob/main/postman-example.png" width="700"></img>